jacob-barna/TripleJR/Assurance Cases for Software Security Engineering.md

 ### Evidence:

 #### E1: Shields site specific setting
+Out of the box Brave Shields security features are enabled by default.
+This ensures privacy basics are enabled to protect privacy, however for certain sites additional restrictions are needed for protection.
+To provide this additional security, Shields allows the user to secure configure site-specific settings.
+This setting is persistent and will not change even if global settings are modified [15].

 #### E2: Ads and cross-site trackers setting
+When browsing websites there is always the possibility that ads, for revenue or malicious purposes, are inserted into the site.
+In addition to be a nuisance and causing a bad user experience there is a security risk behind the scenes.
+These ads can come with trackers that allow the entity that embedded them to retrieve data about the sites and actions taken while browsing.
+By default, Shields blocks the majority of these ads and the trackers that come with them [16].
+Additionally, additions have been made to the code to provide better protection and identification of the ads through stronger rules and algorithms [17].

 #### E3: Cross-site cookies setting
+In addition to ads websites also can also implement cross-site cookies to track user activates and settings as well.
+In some cases, the user wants cross-site, aka third-party, cookies to be enabled to maintain site functionality of sites.
+However, these cross-site cookies have the ability to maintain persistence from site to site and report the activities is logs.
+Shields combats this by using strictly blocking these cookies by default and allowing further restrictions based on user preferences [16] [18].

 #### E4: Cross-site device recognition setting
+While browsing the internet there is the possibility that sites or third-parties will try to identify, or fingerprint, the device being used.
+This information poses a security risk as it reveals specifics about the user’s device that can be mis-used for malicious purposes.
+These fingerprinting technologies can be stopped when using Brave [19].
+By default, Shields blocks these actions and can be modified as well by the user [16].

 #### E5: HTTPS connection upgrading setting
+By default, Shields automatically will securely upgrade the user’s connections to sites [16].
+In doing so the connection will be changed from HTTP to HTTPS.
+This ensures the traffic is being encrypted and security resulting in the user’s privacy being maintained.

 #### E6: Malicious code and sites setting
+By default, Shields will block malicious code and malicious sites.
+Some examples of this would be code that will try to use your computer to mine cryptocurrencies [16].

 #### E7: Cookie disablement setting
+As discussed in E3, cross-site cookies are disabled by default, but first-party cookies remain active.
+This allows for the use of functions such as shopping carts or login persistence which could assist the user.
+However, some malicious sites can implement cross-site cookies as first-party cookies.
+To prevent this globally across Brave, or site-specifically, Shields allows for the configuration and fine tuning of cookies including the disablement of all cookies [20].

 #### E8: JavaScript prevention setting
+As discussed in E6, malicious code and sites are blocked by default, but scripts are allowed to run inside Brave.
+This poses a threat of not only allowing malicious actions to occur but could allow for the use of cross-site tracking inside the code.
+If needed, the user can block JavaScript and others scripts by enabling the feature through Shields [20].

 ### Assurance Claim 2 - The browser provides adequate confidentiality of communications.
 ![Assurance Claims - HTTPS](https://user-images.githubusercontent.com/25576618/66690083-6dcb6e00-ec53-11e9-9bcf-468d8ba389ac.png)